 \paragraph{Selecting Query Types.} We again draw from the causal inference literature to collect common query types in each rung.
 As illustrated in the {\em ``Sample a query type''} box in \cref{fig:generator}, for Rung 1, we can ask about probability distributions such as marginal probabilities and conditional probabilities.
 For Rung 2 questions, we can enquire \textit{average treatment effects (ATE)} ({\em ``how will $Y$ change if $X$ changes from $x$ to $x'$?''}), or what constitutes a valid adjustment set that can block all backdoor spurious correlations between $X$ and $Y$ .
 Lastly, for Rung 3, we include \textit{counterfactuals} ({\em ``what would happen to $Y$ had $X$ been $x'$ instead of $x$?''}), \textit{average treatment effect on the treated (ATT)} ({\em ``for the subpopulation whose $X$ changed from $x$ to $x'$, how does their $Y$ change on average?''}), \textit{natural direct effect (NDE)} ({\em ``what is the direct effect of $X$ in $Y$, but not through the mediator?''}), and \textit{natural indirect effect (NIE)} ({\em ``what is the effect from $X$ to $Y$ through the mediator?''}).

 \paragraph{Applying the Causal Inference Engine for the Ground-truth answer.}

-By construction, the causal processes we defined encapsulates all necessary information to make the causal quantities of the query types identifiable.
-This allows us to apply the rules of causal inference to obtain an estimand for each causal graph and query type and evalute the estimand to get a ground-truth answer.
-The Rung 2 queries simplify to Rung 1 terms using the rules of {\em do}-calculus \citep{pearl1995causal}, and for the Rung 3 queries we apply methods of counterfactual causal inference~\citep{pearl2000causality} (see details in \cref{appd:ci_engine}).
+By construction, the causal processes we define encapsulates all necessary information to make the causal quantities of the query types identifiable.
+This allows us to apply the rules of causal inference to obtain an estimand for each causal graph and query type, and evaluate the estimand to get a ground truth answer.
+The Rung 2 queries simplify to Rung 1 terms using the rules of {\em do}-calculus \citep{pearl1995causal}, and, for the Rung 3 queries, we apply methods of counterfactual causal inference~\citep{pearl2000causality} (with details in \cref{appd:ci_engine}).
 The estimand also specifies exactly which terms are necessary to include in the prompt as {\em ``available data''} in order to ensure that enough information is provided to answer the question correctly (i.e., for identifiability), provided the correct causal reasoning is applied.
 Our entire code base of the data generation process can be found at our GitHub repository,~\href{https://github.com/causalNLP/cladder}{\texttt{https://github.com/causalNLP/cladder}} .